-In order to be admitted into the M.Ed. program, the applicant must meet the criteria listed below:

-1. Current teacher's license or waiver signed acknowledging a non-license program track for the curriculum-development-only option in the program.
+In order to be admitted into the M.Ed. program, the applicant possess a current teacher's license or waiver signed acknowledging a non-license program track for the curriculum-development-only option in the program.

 Program-Specific Master of Science in Nursing Admission Criteria